zhiming99/rpc-frmwrk/README.md

 ---
 [`Sun 26 Jul 2020 08:12:16 PM Beijing`]
-1. submitted the Kerberos support.
+1. Submitted the Kerberos support to the main branch.
 It is not debugged yet.
-So a lot of work to to yet :)
+So it surely cannot work for now.
+And if you want to give a shot to the framework, please try version 0.3. :)

 [`Sun 12 Jul 2020 11:23:27 AM Beijing`]
 1. still battling with some technical difficulties.
 The "relative simple" design has turned not as simple as it looks.
 Anyway, authentication support is coming...